anton-akh/data-in-cloud/README.md

-Practical assignment for Data in Cloud Course
+Practical assignment for Data in Cloud Course (actual on course start time March 31)

 ## Practical assignment